-So, for example, let’s say there was a recall on a product or asset.
-When the app-user scans the barcode, the app would parse out the product ID and serial number (or just the serial number) and then validate that against a table of recalled serial numbers.
-If valid, that product is recalled.
+For example, let’s say there was a recall on a product or asset.
+When the app-user scans the barcode, the app would parse out the product ID and serial number (or just the serial number).
+Then, it will validate that against a table of recalled serial numbers.
+If valid, it recalls the product.

 Another example would be tracking grey-market goods.
-The app would parse out the product ID and channel ID (or just the channel ID) to validate against a table of what’s expected in that channel.
+The app would parse out the product ID and channel ID (or just the channel ID) to validate against a table.
 If Invalid, that product is not in its intended channel.

-Can this also be accomplished with multiple barcodes instead of one QR code?
-Yes it can, but if more than one ID is needed to facilitate validation then the multi-function barcode is faster; less prone to scanning mistakes; and it saves space on the product while lowering label costs.
+Also, you can accomplish this with multiple barcodes instead of one QR code?
+However, if you need more than one ID to facilitate validation, the multi-function barcode would be better.
+Notably, it is faster, less prone to scanning mistakes, and saves space on the product while lowering label costs.

 How to set up